mcliff1/SignalBot/README.md

 The serverless.yml should be 'aware' of the branch; and be able to pull the config

+### Aug 18, 2019

+haven't touched this in a while;  there is no automated build environment; we have a develop and master branch only.

 ### May 4, 2019

   Goals - create the base Stack (creates roles, build bucket)